KOZA (Texas)

 KOZA (1230 AM) was a radio station broadcasting a Tejano music format, licensed to Odessa, Texas.
-The station was last owned by Stellar Media, Inc.
+Last known as "La Koza Tejana", the station was last owned by Stellar Media, Inc.

 History

 KOSA

 KOSA went on the air at 7 am on January 19, 1947, as the CBS radio station for the Permian Basin.
 Operating on 1450 kHz, the new station was licensed to the Southwestern Broadcasting Corporation, owned by Dorrance D. Roderick.
 The Roderick stations—KOSA, El Paso's KROD and KSIL in Silver City, New Mexico, all CBS affiliates—formed a regional hookup known as the Southwest Network.

 The station relocated from 1450 to 1230 kHz on April 20, 1949, after emerging victorious from a hearing in which the Federal Communications Commission denied competing proposals by a series of other stations to use the frequency.
 The station was sold to the Odessa Broadcasting Company in 1951, part of the Trigg-Vaughn Stations group, owned and operated by Cecil L. Trigg and Jack Vaughn.
 The company expanded to TV with KOSA-TV, which began telecasts on January 1, 1956, as a CBS affiliate.
 KOSA further increased its signal coverage with a daytime increase to 1,000 watts in 1964.